 Does Term Life Insurance Have a Cash Value?

-- The cash value of term insurance is zero because these policies don’t include a savings or investment component.
+The cash value of term life insurance is zero because these policies don’t include a savings or investment component.

 Do Term Life Insurance Policies Have Cash Value?